 The layout of your kitchen worktops can really make or break your experience within it.
-And with all that pressure, picking the right layout for your needs can be overwhelming.
+And with all that pressure, picking the right layout for your marble, granite or quartz worktops can be overwhelming.

 The best way to start picking the layout for your kitchen is to decide what the main purpose of it will be.
 Once you’ve identified that, the rest of the process will fall into place.